lukin0110/poetry-copier/docs/troubleshooting.md

 ## `Permission denied (publickey)` in the DevContainer on macOS

-1. Add all private keys to the ssh-agent: `ssh-add -A`
+1. Add all private keys to the ssh-agent: `ssh-add -A` (on macos: `ssh-add --apple-use-keychain  --apple-load-keychain`)
 2. Reboot Docker Desktop
 3. Reopen VSCode